emiresenov/Applied-Linear-Algebra/README.md

 # Applied-Linear-Algebra
-Material from a course in applied linear algebra for data science
+Material from a course in applied linear algebra